Creating a Website for Effective Website Conversion

 • Use A/B testing to compare different headlines, color schemes, and layouts

-• Review session recordings to see where visitors drop off
+• Review session recordings to see how users interact with your site and where visitors drop off, helping to identify blockers in the user journey.

 • Optimize your pricing page and product pages for user engagement